MeriAlguero/Zork/README.md

 ## TEXT ADVENTURE GAME
-Welcome to my **Zork like Text Adventure Game**, a small console-based story in which you explore a world, collect items and find a way to win.
+Welcome to my **Zork like Text Adventure Game**, a small console-based story in which you explore a world, collect items, and find a way to win.
 This game was created as a C++ programming assignment by **Meritxell Algueró Manrique** in 2025.
 Link to my Zork like game repository: https://github.com/MeriAlguero/Zork.git